 Pilkington have made the market leading range of products to suit the most demanding of situations for more than 100 years, and continue to develop the products to meet changing needs.

 Note that any fire rated glass needs to be installed into a frame that works with the glass to ensure the whole installation performs to the required standard.
-The design and installation of fire products is best left to specialist contractors.
+The design and installation of fire products is best left to accredited specialist contractors.